 ARTICLE VII – EXECUTIVE COMMITTEE

 Section 1.
 Composition.
-The executive committee of the Chapter consists of the president, president-elect, immediate past president, secretary, treasurer, and assembly delegate(s).
+The executive committee of the Chapter consists of the president, president-elect, immediate past president, secretary, treasurer, assembly delegate(s) and Inclusion, Diversity, Ethics and Advocacy (IDEA) Champion.
 Each officer has full voting rights on the executive committee.

 Section 2.
 Functions.
 In the absence of a quorum for either a regular or special board meeting, the president is empowered to convene the executive committee as the temporary or emergency administrative body of the Chapter.
 As such it may administer ongoing Chapter activities previously approved by the board of directors.
 In the event of an emergency, the executive committee may make decisions on behalf of the board.
 It may also issue temporary rules which will have the force of law until the next regularly-scheduled board meeting and may formulate and recommend policies and procedures to the board.
 At the next board meeting, the board shall either ratify or abrogate any actions of the executive committee.

 Section 3.
 Quorum.
 A majority of the officers shall constitute a quorum for all meetings of the executive committee.
 A member of the board or of any committee may participate in a meeting by conference telephone or other means of remote communication through which all persons participating in the meeting can communicate with each other, provided that all participants are advised of the means of communication in use and the names of the participants in the conference are divulged to all participants.
 Participation in a meeting in this manner constitutes presence in person at the meeting.
 If the president is aware that the next regularly scheduled meeting is expected to have low attendance, the board may entertain a vote to waive quorum to allow for the approval of the agenda and minutes of the previous meeting.
 All other business of the Chapter must be conducted with a majority of the officers participating.